dgrzebyk/terraformExperiment/README.md

 >After you initialize, Terraform creates a .terraform/ directory locally.
-This directory contains the most recent backend configuration, including any authentication parameters you provided to the Terraform CLI. **Do not check this directory into Git**, as it may contain sensitive credentials for your remote backend.
+This directory contains the most recent backend configuration, including any authentication parameters you provided to the Terraform CLI.
+Do not check this directory into Git, as it may contain sensitive credentials for your remote backend.
 >
 >The local backend configuration is different and entirely separate from the terraform.tfstate file